grackle-project/grackle/doc/source/Parameters.rst

 certain densities.
 We have re-computed these tables by constructing Jeans-length depth models in Cloudy at each density - temperature pair, tabulating the cooling and heating rates from the core of each of these clouds.
+These models enforce a maximum depth of 100 pc.
 In addition, these tables contain the spectrum averaged absorption cross sections needed for the Rahmati et. al. 2013 self-shielding approximations.
 Currently only the HM2012 table has been recomputed.